-Five hours before a Sri Lankan-inspired dinner I promised to cook for my friends I walked into an Indian grocery store to buy ingredients for the said dinner.
+Five hours before a Sri Lankan-inspired dinner of pol roti and curries I promised to cook for my friends I walked into an Indian grocery store to buy ingredients for the said dinner.

 Me: I can’t find frozen coconut anywhere…

 Shop assistant: I am afraid we ran out of it, madam…